slidevjs/slidev/docs/custom/highlighters.md

 ## Configure Prism

 To configure your Prism, you can just import the theme css or use [`prism-theme-vars`](https://github.com/antfu/prism-theme-vars) to configure themes for both light and dark mode.
-Refer to it's docs for more details.
+Refer to its docs for more details.

 ## Configure Shiki